yottaawesome/fsnd-project-3/README.md

 ## Summary of changes to Digital Bookshelf

 A number of changes to the Digital Bookshelf application were necessary to prepare it for deployment.
-All of these improvements have been been backported to the [Project 2 repository](https://github.com/yottaawesome/fsnd-project-2).
+All of these improvements have been backported to the [Project 2 repository](https://github.com/yottaawesome/fsnd-project-2).

 * Added `psycopg2-binary` to `requirements.txt` to enable SQLAlchemy to use PostgreSQL.
 * Created a new module `cfg` to hold configuration information located in `secret.cfg.json`, such as absolute paths to `secret.*` files, the server session key, and the database connection string.